What is Shoulder Dystocia?

 What is Brachial Plexus Palsy?

 The brachial plexus is the network of nerves that sends signals from the spinal cord to your shoulders, arms, and hands.
-When additional maneuvers used in birthing to enable the delivery of the fetal shoulders go beyond gentle guidance, it can cause an injury.
-This injury occurs in 0.2 to 3 percent of births and is called a brachial plexus injury, also commonly called Erb’s Palsy, or a specific form of cerebral palsy.
-This injury is one of the most serious fetal complications, and can occur in 2 to 16 percent of all shoulder dystocia injuries.
+When additional maneuvers used in birthing to enable the delivery of the fetal shoulders go beyond gentle guidance, patients suffer serious injuries.
+This injury occurs in 0.2 to 3 percent of births and is called a brachial plexus injury.
+In fact, this injury is one of the most serious fetal complications, and can occur in 2 to 16 percent of all shoulder dystocia injuries.
 While some of these cases can be resolved with the child healed, up to 30 percent of them result in permanent neurologic impairment and some even end in death.